Written by: Felicity Flores

 Beyond his contributions to psychiatry, Katsioulis has delved into various scientific domains, encompassing philosophy, mathematics, and psychometrics.

-In 2013, Evangelos established the Greek Society of High Intelligence, a high-IQ society that requires Greek nationality and an IQ greater than or equal to 132.
+In 2013, Evangelos established the Greek Society of High Intelligence, a high-IQ society that requires Greek nationality and an IQ of 132 or higher.

 8. Rick Rosner